Skip to content

 Pregnancy

 Pregnancy guilt is relentless because it comes with an audience.
-Everyone has an opinion about what you should eat, how much you should exercise, whether you should still be working, how you should feel about the whole thing.
+Everyone has an opinion about what you should eat, how much you should exercise, whether you should still be working.

-The guilt of pregnancy is often about the gap between how you think you should feel and how you actually feel.
+The guilt is often about the gap between how you think you should feel and how you actually feel.
 You are supposed to be glowing, grateful, connected, serene.
-But perhaps you feel sick, frightened, ambivalent, or simply annoyed that you cannot sleep comfortably.
+But perhaps you feel sick, frightened, ambivalent, or simply annoyed.
 The guilt says: This is a miracle.
 You should be happier about it.

-If you have experienced loss before, the guilt takes on another dimension.
-You may feel guilty for being anxious, as though your worry is somehow insufficient faith in this pregnancy.
 If pregnancy anxiety is part of your experience, the guilt about the anxiety often creates a second layer of suffering.
 You may feel guilty for not bonding with the baby yet because you are protecting yourself from more grief.
+Pregnancy journaling can give you a private space where no one is evaluating your feelings.

 Postpartum